How to manually write off customer invoices to bad debt

 BROWN Write-Off Date BADDBT 8100 Write-Off 120.00 T9 0.00

-TIP: If the invoice has been posted against a project and needs to be adjusted, post a project only charge for the net amount.
-More information about project only transactions.
+TIP: Adjust an invoice posted against a project by posting a project only charge for the net amount.

-You have written off a sales invoice and should now allocate the credit to the invoice to clear the outstanding debt.
+Once the write off is complete, you can allocate the credit to the invoice to clear the outstanding debt.

-Reclaim VAT if a write off qualifies for Bad Debt Relief at a later date
+Reclaim VAT if you qualify for Bad Debt Relief later

-In the following example an invoice for 120.00 , including VAT at 20% , was written off on 30 June, the transaction qualified for Bad Debt Relief as of 31 December.
+In the following example, the invoice is 120.00, including VAT at 20%.
+The write off was 30 June so the transaction qualifies for Bad Debt Relief from 31 December.

-1. Click Nominal codes then click Journal entry.
+1. Go to Nominal codes then select Journal entry.

-2. Enter a date and reference for the journal, then enter the required information to reclaim the VAT, for example:
+2. Enter a date and reference for the journal, then enter the VAT reclaim information, for example:

 N/C Name Details T/C Debit Credit